datalad-handbook/book/docs/basics/101-140-filesystem.rst

    $ ls -l TLCL.pdf

-The first part of the symlink should point into the ``.git/`` directory, but currently, it doesn't -- the symlink still looks like ``TLCL.pdf`` would be within ``books/``.
+The first part of the symlink should point into the ``.git/`` directory, but currently, it does not -- the symlink still looks like ``TLCL.pdf`` would be within ``books/``.
 Instead of pointing into ``.git``, it currently points to ``../.git``, which is non-existent, and even outside of the superdataset.
 This is why the file